Customize Consent Preferences

 The first operational weather monitoring station has been successfully installed in CAIAG’s own garden.
 This pilot station plays a crucial role in testing sensors and refining deployment techniques.
 It serves as a practice ground for scaling up operations to monitor river basins across the region.

 This milestone demonstrates the value of collaboration between CAIAG and Portolan in delivering real-world solutions.
-It also ensures end-users, such as the National Water Resources Services and the Kyrgyz National Irrigation Institute, receive reliable and impactful data to address their water management challenges.
+It also ensures potential end-users, receive reliable and impactful data to address their water management challenges.

 Chapter Four Conclusion & Looking Ahead